 Balsamic Peach Arugula Salad

 The key to this incredible bowl of veggie goodness is the roasted peaches.
-You can use fresh peaches if they’re in season, but I am using frozen peaches.
-Gasp!
-Shocking, I know.
-Roasting them with a little ghee and balsamic vinegar brings out their sweetness.
+You can use fresh peaches if they’re in season or go with frozen peach slices.
+Roasting them with a little ghee or butter and balsamic vinegar brings out their sweetness.
 So we can absolutely enjoy this even when peaches are out of season (or just so dang pricey)!

 Asparagus and thinly sliced red onion goes onto a baking sheet along with the peaches.